Dr. Ami Kapadia, MD, ABIHM

-Since completing my training in Philadelphia, I have worked in various settings, including working in an inner city primary care clinic, working with veterans at various VA hospitals in the US, and seeing patients in an urgent care setting.
+Since completing my training in Philadelphia, I have worked in various settings over the last 10 years, including working in an inner city primary care clinic, working with veterans at various VA hospitals in the US, and seeing patients in an urgent care setting.
+I have concurrently pursued training through the Institute for Functional Medicine and The American Academy of Environmental Medicine.
+I am also certified by the American Board of Integrative and Holistic Medicine (ABIHM).

-At Kwan Yin Healing Arts Center, I combine western and complementary diagnostics and therapies to help patients reach their health goals.
+At Kwan Yin Healing Arts Center, I combine western and functional medicine diagnostics with traditional and complementary therapies to help patients reach their health goals.

-I work with patients on various factors that can affect health, including nutrition, stress, emotional well-being, dysbiosis (altered gut flora), environmental factors, and allergens.
-I also offer guidance on dietary modification to determine what would most suit you and your condition, including vegetarian/vegan, paleo, autoimmune paleo, low FODMAP, SCD/GAPS, among others.
+The areas we explore include: nutrition, stress, emotional well-being, dysbiosis (including parasites, SIBO/SIFO/yeast imbalance), chronic infections (tick-borne exposures, viral re-activation), environmental exposures, and allergens.
+I also offer guidance on dietary modifications to determine what would most suit you and your condition.

 **PLEASE NOTE: Dr. Kapadia does NOT work as a primary care doctor.
 She DOES work as a complementary care provider—-she is available to provide a holistic view and treatment plan for a variety of disorders.
 She is happy to coordinate care with your primary care doctor and work with all of your providers.